patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/bullseye.md

 ## Usage

 A bullseye layout can only contain one section of content.
-For example,  bullseye layout is commonly used with [modal components](/components/modal), to overlay important content on top of another layout, like a gallery of cards.
+For example, bullseye layout is commonly used with the [modal component](/components/modal) to overlay important content on top of another layout, like a gallery of cards.

 If you need to center more than one section of content on a page, you should choose a different PatternFly layout.